wallarm/product-documentation/docs/latest/user-guides/dashboards/owasp-api-top-ten.md

 * The [API8:2019 Injection](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xa8-injection.md) threat is no longer listed separately and has been included in the new [API10:2023 Unsafe Consumption of APIs](https://github.com/OWASP/API-Security/blob/master/2023/en/src/0xaa-unsafe-consumption-of-apis.md) category.
 * The [API10:2019 Insufficient Logging & Monitoring](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xaa-insufficient-logging-monitoring.md) threat has been removed from the OWASP API Security Top 10.
 * The new [API6:2023 Server Side Request Forgery](https://github.com/OWASP/API-Security/blob/master/2023/en/src/0xa6-server-side-request-forgery.md) and [API8:2023 Lack of Protection from Automated Threats](https://github.com/OWASP/API-Security/blob/master/2023/en/src/0xa8-lack-of-protection-from-automated-threats.md) risks have been added to the list that underscores the significance of these API threats.

+## Addressing Wallarm node and Cloud synchronization issues

+When Wallarm nodes are not updated or face synchronization issues with the Cloud, error messages appear on the dashboards indicating problems that can impact infrastructure security.
+Outdated nodes may lack important security updates, allowing malicious traffic to bypass defenses.
+Synchronization issues can disrupt the nodes' functionality, preventing them from receiving vital security policies from the Cloud.

+To maintain a secure environment, it is crucial to regularly update Wallarm nodes and address synchronization problems.
+Here are instructions on how to handle the error messages:

+1. If your Wallarm node version is [end-of-life or is approaching its end-of-life](../../updating-migrating/versioning-policy.md#version-list), it is recommended to upgrade your node to the latest version.
+1. If you encounter issues with Wallarm Cloud synchronization, collect the following logs and share this data with the [Wallarm support team](mailto:support@wallarm.com):

+    * Logs from `/var/log/wallarmsyncnode.log` to check for any problems with the `syncnode` script
+    * Logs from the `var/log/syslog` or `var/log/messages` directory (depending on the deployment option) to provide additional details about the synchronization issue.